DnMcky/elixir-cheat-sheet/README.md

   _Source_: [Elixir School](https://elixirschool.com/lessons/basics/functions/)

 ### Arity
 Functions all have an arity.
-Arity is the number of paramters that a function expects
+Arity is the number of paramters that a function expects.

+Even if two functions have the same name, they are considered different if their arity is different.

+For example `hello/0` is a different function to `hello/1`, this is especially important when thinking about pattern matching.

 If a function takes 2 paramters it has an arity of 2 eg.
 ```